 Pontoons & Catamarans

 Catamarans are the best shallow draft boats; they are spacious, safe, stable, steerable, and maneuverable.
 Due to their design and extensive use area, these vessels have increased flotation in shallow water.
-The reserve of buoyancy ensures the unsinkability of these boats even when filled with water.
+The buoyancy reserve ensures these boats’ unsinkability even when filled with water.
 Thanks to the stable construction, the catamaran cannot be turned over.
 They can be driven either by motor or oars or under sail.

-They are “water rovers” equipped with one-piece inflatable cylinders, foldable hard deck, drain valve, side storage compartments, seats, and directional stabilizers.
-Catamarans and pontoons have a shallow draft – the bottom of the floor does not touch the water even at maximum load, which is ideal for shallow water.
+They are “water rovers” equipped with one-piece inflatable cylinders, foldable hard deck, drain valve, large storage compartments, seats, and directional stabilizers.
+Catamarans and pontoon boats have an extremely shallow draft – the bottom of the floor does not touch the water even at maximum load, which is ideal for shallow water.
 They are highly economical compared to keelboats.

 Outboard Motor for Shallow Inflatable Boats

 If your inflatable boat is intended to operate with an outboard motor, it is vital to choose and use it correctly.
-The power of outboard motors varies from 2.5 hp. up to 90 hp.
+The power of outboard motors varies from 2.5 hp up to 90 hp.
 They are both trolling and gasoline or diesel.
-Volume and weight must be considered to provide maximum power with minimum boat draft.
+To provide maximum power with minimum boat draft, volume and hull weight must be considered.

 A twin outboard motor is available.
 However, even with a small volume, the engines provide high boat power thanks to a well-thought-out design, and the jet engine is ideal for shallow water.

 The outboard motors in the amount boat are water-cooled.
 Otherwise, the heat can damage the engine.
-Also, the propellers of the machine can damage the hull of the inflatable boat if they touch it – this must be taken into account when installing the motor.
+Also, the propellers of the machine can damage the hull of the inflatable boat if they touch it – this must be considered when installing the motor.
 Follow your motor manufacturer’s operating instructions, and you’ll enjoy swimming!

 Fishing enthusiasts may not consider the danger of walking in a boat in shallow water.
 For ordinary boats, lack of depth can be dangerous with bottom damage, holes, engine injury, capsizing, and flooding.
 Optimal for moving in shallow water is using various inflatable boats – which differ in size, draft depth, weight, motor power and speed, and comfort in operation.